arnabsen1729/changworks_arnab/README.md

 ## Instructions

-You need to have `node` and `npm` installed, in your machine.
-Follow this [docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+You need to have `node-js` and `npm` installed, in your machine.
+Follow this [docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install `node` and `npm`.
 If you already have it, you can move ahead.

 To run the project locally, follow these steps: